Pratap-chauhan/socketIntergrationBackend/README.md

 # socketIntergrationBackend
 Integration of socket.io with express and node.js

-For real-time purpose , use socket.io module and nodeframework is express
+For real-time purpose , used socket.io module and node framework is express

 Port number(default) : 4000
 so the server will run on localhost:4000